viant/neatly/README.md

 }
 ```

-### External resources loading with value substitution and user defined function (udf) use case.
+### External resources loading with piping substitution and user defined function (udf) use case.

    Take as example the following data structure: